-This is your Captain speaking!
-Welcome aboard your flight to revenue innovation.
+Welcome aboard your flight to revenue growth.

 Whether you work at an airline, OEM or airline supplier, Airline Revenue Economics is here to help you understand everything that airlines can do to earn revenue from new products and services.

 But this is not a traditional revenue management and pricing newsletter.
 You probably already have 100 people and a dozen subscriptions looking at that, plus deep operational expertise in the field.
-It is not news either, but analysis based on the latest trends.

 I am here to help you understand the revenue generators of tomorrow and figure out what you need to do today to make these a reality.